g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * You want one good chef's knife.
 (You hurt yourself less with a really sharp knife since its motion is more predictable.)
 I just bought a random £25 one in Tesco and it is excellent.
 _Expected lifespan_: 3 years if you sharpen it

+* <a href="{{bread}}">Fastbake breadmaker</a> (£50).
+British supermarket bread is crap.
+This makes 900g of warm, chewy, custom bread for about 55p.
+Chuck in poppy seeds or linseed or nuts for 10p, done.
+Wholemeal is trickier, needs a little bit of vitamin C powder.<br>
+_Expected lifespan_: 4 years?

 ## Productivity